 The Difference Between Bacterial and Viral Infections

 When you don’t feel well or get sick for a few days, the culprit is likely either a bacterial infection or a viral infection.
 As the names suggest, bacterial infections are caused by bad bacteria (as opposed to good bacteria, like probiotics), while viral infections are caused by viruses.
-But what does that mean?
-What’s the actual difference between bacterial and viral infections when it comes to your health?

 Bacteria are tiny, single-celled microorganisms that live basically everywhere, including in your body (hello, gut microbiome!).
 Most bacteria cause no harm, and the good kind we just referenced, called probiotics, can even help protect you from disease.
 They do this by acting as your bodyguards against bad bacteria and improving your gut diversity, which keeps your gut safe and your immune system strong.
 But some bacteria, called pathogenic bacteria, can cause infections in humans.
 Examples of bacterial infections include strep throat, UTIs, and Lyme disease.

 Viruses are even smaller than bacteria, and a bit scarier.
 While bacteria can live anywhere on the planet, viruses are parasitic, meaning they need living cells or tissue in order to grow.
 Once a virus makes its way into your body, it will take over your healthy cells and use them to multiply.
 Some viruses even kill host cells as part of this process!
-Examples of viral infections include the common cold, the flu, chicken pox, and measles, and COVID-19.
+Examples of viral infections include the common cold, the flu, chicken pox, measles, and Covid-19.

-What Kills Viruses?
+What Kills Viruses Naturally?

 One of the important differences between bacterial and viral infections is the way they’re treated.
 With a bacterial infection, you’re likely to be prescribed antibiotics.
 These can be extremely effective, but can also have a number of concerning side effects (read about them in our antibiotic guide).

 Antibiotics also do nothing against viruses.
-Furthermore, because they damage your gut and therefore your immune system, taking them while fighting a virus can cause you to weaken, or even lose, your fight.
+Furthermore, because they damage your gut and therefore your immune system, taking them while fighting a virus can cause you to weaken, or even lose your fight.
 That’s why it’s so essential to confirm your infection is bacterial — which your doctor can do by taking a culture — before you agree to take antibiotics.
-As a very recent study showed, children who were given antibiotics for pneumonia showed no improvement from the medication, almost certainly because their pneumonia was viral, not bacterial.
+As a recent study showed, children who were given antibiotics for pneumonia showed no improvement from the medication, almost certainly because their pneumonia was viral, not bacterial.

 Similarly, antibacterial soap is ineffective against viruses.
 About 75% of liquid soaps and 30% of bar soaps contain antibacterial compounds, which are meant to kill bacteria, not viruses.
 But you know what does kill viruses?
 Just regular old soap and water.
 See, a virus is a nanoparticle in which the weakest link is the fatty bilayer, and because soap dissolves fat, it causes the entire virus to fall apart and die.
 So the soap actually physically breaks the viruses, deactivating it — no antibacterial compounds required!